 Orman House Historic State Park

-The stately Orman House, centerpiece of the Orman House Historic State Park, is currently closed for a massive $1.6 million renovation which will return the Federal and Greek Revival architectural gem to her 19th century glory.
+The stately Orman House, centerpiece of the Orman House Historic State Park, recently re-opened after a massive $1.6 million renovation which returned the Federal and Greek Revival architectural gem to her 19th century glory.

-Almost no aspect of the 1838 structure will remain untouched.
-After repairing exterior siding and stabilizing the building, lead based paint abatement will be initiated and the exterior will be repainted.
+Almost no aspect of the 1838 structure remained untouched.
+After repairing exterior siding and stabilizing the building, lead based paint abatement was initiated and the exterior was repainted.
+Chimneys were also stabilized.

-The house’s multiple roof levels suffered damage through the years, and they will be repaired or replaced.
-Gutters and downspouts will also be added.
+The house’s multiple roof levels suffered damage through the years, and they were repaired or replaced.
+Gutters and downspouts were also added.

-The hardwood floors in the library, dining room and hallway will be refinished to their original luster.
-HVAC ducts will be replaced, an ADA-compliant ramp will be added to the south side of the house, and worn non-period wallpaper will either be replaced or removed in favor of painted walls.
+The hardwood floors in the library, dining room, and hallway were refinished to their original luster.
+HVAC ducts were replaced, an ADA-compliant ramp was added to the south side of the house, and worn non-period wallpaper was replaced or removed in favor of painted walls.

 Situated on a bluff overlooking the Apalachicola River, the Orman House was home to one of Apalachicola’s most important merchant families for 156 years.
 The house was built by Thomas Orman, a prominent commission merchant, and businessman when Apalachicola was a booming and prosperous cotton port.
 Orman’s mercantile business extended from Apalachicola to Eufaula, Alabama and Columbus, Georgia, with outposts at the many river landings along the Apalachicola River.